 After having my taste buds blown away by the Soup Market’s gazpacho, I knew I had to try my hand at making some myself.
 And while they add their own flair to their soup, I decided to go strictly classic.

-A bit of research lead me to the traditional Spanish ingredients.
-The only one that I left out was the stale bread.
+A bit of research lead me to the traditional Spanish gazpacho ingredients.
+The only one that I left out was the stale bread that is used to thicken the soup and give it more body.
 Even without the bread, this soup was deliciously smooth, with just enough thickness from all of the veggies.

-Fresh veggies are key here, since its their flavor that IS the soup.
+Fresh veggies are key here, since their flavor IS the soup.
 If you use tasteless veggies, you will have tasteless soup.
-So choose those veggies wisely!
+So choose your veggies wisely!

 - 1 Tbsp olive oil

 - 1 Tbsp red wine vinegar